manassesss/Parallel-Programming-MPI-Activies/README.md

 OBS.:
 * the number after *np* is the number of process in each version, you can use change this number if you want.
 * in this case, the code that we use here was *1_mpi.py*

+---

+Developed with 🖤 by Manassés Silva dos Santos